 Zine from the CancerGram 16 of 18, related to the research I started doing about my specific cancer in the spring of 2017.

 Friends and acquaintances started to call to offer their bon mots.
 I’d never been told before that I had a lot to live for, but I quickly got sick of it.
 When cancer changed my life it also changed my body.
-It removed from my possible futures many of my hopes, dreams and goals — things I was living for.
+It removed from my possible futures many hopes, dreams and goals — things I was living for.

 My whole idea of my future changed.
 My long term goals were wiped off the table.
 Even if I lived, I knew that some things were over for me.
 I always figured I’d live about as long as my parents, both of whom were still alive at 76.
 I thought I was a little bit over half way through an 80 year life.

 As the new reality set in, it changed the shape of my life.
 Instead of being half way through a longer life, I was near the end of a much shorter one.
 It made sense.
 There would be no happy ending.
 I’d lived a life of principle not for a reward, but for the experience.